abo-abo/lispy/README.md

 to jump to in current directory.

-Works out of the box for Elisp.
+Works out of the box for Elisp, Scheme and Common Lisp.
 [clojure-semantic](https://github.com/kototama/clojure-semantic)
 is required for Clojure.